cozy/cozy-client/docs/relationships.md

 ## What are relations in Cozy-Client?

 CouchDb is a document store.
-It does not materialize relation between documents.
+It does not materialize relations between documents.
 We do, however, have a standardized way of describing relations between cozy documents.
 This allows Cozy-Client to give us some automation.

 ### In CouchDB